 Dean Barber: I did just that with a client this week.
 I’ve been doing that all year as I’ve been doing reviews with clients.
 Let’s harvest the gains that we’ve made.
 Take that money and set it over into a safe fund so we know that money is going to be there.
 If the markets take a little turn the other way, that money that we put into the safe fund is where we’re going to spend money from.
 In most cases, there is three or four years of income that can come out of there, so we can go through some choppiness in the market.

 Bud Kasper: That’s exactly right.
 This is what dynamic planning is about.
 We’re talking about the market conditions, inflation, and deflation.
 Taxes, of course, are another strong element that need to be understood during forward-looking income planning.

 Dean Barber: No question about it.
 You need to get educated so that you don’t fall prey to the financial salespeople out there and understand about why when you retire matters.
 That’s why I started America’s Wealth Management Show nearly two decades ago.
 I thought that education needed to be first and foremost.
 If you’re educated, you can make an informed and intelligent decision.
-Along the article and video, Retiring at Market Highs, I suggest that you check out our piece called, Are Annuities A Good Investment?

 The Realization of Recency Bias

 Some people might go, “I have this amount of money.
 This is how much income I’m going to get.
 This is what I expect to happen.”
 We have seen so many things happen in our 70-plus combined years in the industry.
 One of the things that can be the most dangerous is what we call recency bias.
 That is when you review what a portfolio did over the last 10 to 20 years, and expect that to continue over the next 10 to 20 years.